joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/index.md

 In another example, a consumer wants to view content offline while traveling with no Internet access.
 This offline workflow is supported in AIR applications.
-After registering and paying the publisher for the content, the user can access and download the content and associated AIR application from the publisher’s website.
+After registering and paying the publisher for the content, the user can access and download the content and associated AIR application from the publisher's website.
 Using the AIR application, the user can view the content offline during the permitted period.
 The content can also be shared with other devices in the same device group using domains ( **New in 3.0** ).